AdobeDocs/workfront.en/help/quicksilver/maestro/records/connect-records.md

 ### Considerations about connecting records

-* After the connection between record types is established, the connected record types display as linked record fields in the table of the records they are linked from.
+* After the connection between record types is established, the connected record types display as linked record fields in the table of the record types they are linked from.
 * You can browse and add records and objects of the linked record and object types from the linked record fields.
 * You can add fields from the linked record types to the table of the record type you are linking from.
-* The values of any of the linked record fields from the linked records populate in the Maestro record that you are linking from automatically.
 * You cannot manually update the values of linked fields on the records you are linking from.

+  The values of the linked fields from the linked records populate the Maestro record that you are linking from automatically.

 * Everyone with access to Maestro can see the connections you make between Maestro records or between Maestro records and Workfront objects.
 Also, you can view and edit everyone else's connections. <!--add that this is based on your permissions in both Maestro and Workfront (or, later, any other application)-->
 * You can connect one Maestro record to one or multiple objects from another application.
 * You cannot connect taxonomies to record types or to objects from another application. <!-- this is temporary; there will be certain objects (teams, etc) that will be linked to taxonomies, per Lilit-->
 * Currently, you can link Maestro records only to Workfront objects.
 To link Maestro records with Workfront objects you must have the following:

-  * Workfront objects you want to link from Maestro.
-For example, projects, portfolios, programs, companies, or groups in Workfront.
+  * Workfront objects.
+For example, you must first create projects, portfolios, programs, companies, or groups in Workfront.
   * Maestro workspaces, record types, and records.
 For more information, see the following articles:

     * [Create workspaces](../architecture-and-fields/create-workspaces.md)
     * [Create record types](../architecture-and-fields/create-record-types.md)
     * [Create records](../records/create-records.md)

-  * Connections between record types, or record types and objects from other applications.
+  * Connections between record types, or between record types and objects from other applications.
 For information, see [Connect record types](../architecture-and-fields/connect-record-types.md).

 ### Connect Maestro records